I’m allergic to my own hormones

 She takes my blood pressure and then flees the room.

 “Premenstrual dysphoric disorder,” I explained.
 He nodded, knowingly.
-His familiarity was curious, so I added, “I attempted suicide a couple times.”
+His familiarity was curious, so I added, “It was life-threatening.”

 He nodded again, completely unfazed.
 Had he heard me correctly?

-The number one rule of MCAS is every patient is different.
+The number one rule of MCAS is: every patient is different.
 What works for my body may be dangerous for your body.
 Learn more about trial and error with MCAS.

 Resources